 The Sneaky Nature of Addiction

-Unfortunately, many times these hard drugs are taken voluntarily once and lead to the dependency of wanting to get the same high again.
-The chemical messenger, dopamine, floods the brain with the good feelings of being high.
-This reward system in the brain encourages the person to take the drugs again on the basis to continue to thrive in the pleasurable sensations of the drug.
+Seeking a similar high as the first time is often what leads to someone using drugs over and over again.
+The chemical messenger, dopamine, floods the brain with good feelings of being high.
+This reward system in the brain encourages the person using to take the drugs again as he or she seeks to continue thriving in the pleasurable sensations from the drug.

 Overstimulation causes the brain to quickly adjust to the effects of the dopamine.
 As it adjusts, the brain makes less dopamine, causing the high to lesson and creating the need for an individual to use more.
 Tolerance builds because of this circuit with drugs.
 Trying to take more of the drug to achieve the same result of the dopamine high is how addiction occurs.
 The brain chemistry is changed and the compulsion takes over.
 The pleasure of the drug subsides, but the need to recreate the desired effect leads to an addict following the pattern that is a vicious cycle of addiction.

 New Vista Behavioral Health is committed to helping you on your road to long term recovery.
 We are here to partner with you today for a better and brighter tomorrow.

 Begin our partnership today by calling 888-316-3665.